Big Bang nucleosynthesis in a weakly non-ideal plasma: Model

 The $q$-dependent energy density of photon is given as~\cite{Buyukkilic:2001ea}

-For $q>1$ of concern, photons have additional energy density in comparison with the standard case of $q = 1$.
-The condition, $\rho^{}_{\gamma\,(q=1)} = \rho^{}_{\gamma\,(q>1)}$, for the energy conservation at the moment of transition leads to the sudden temperature drop.
+For $q>1$ of concern, photons appear to have additional energy density in comparison with the standard case of $q = 1$.
+The energy conservation condition at the moment of transition, $\rho^{}_{\gamma\,(q=1)} = \rho^{}_{\gamma\,(q=q')}$ leads to the sudden temperature drop.
 This temperature drop causes the slight increase in the final abundance of deuterium because it advances the freeze-out time of the light elements due to the reduced two-body nuclear reaction rates.
+Because we assume that electrons and positrons maintain Fermi Dirac spectra, the drop in temperature causes a loss of energy for the charged leptons and local energy conservation is violated.
+However, the energy loss of non-relativistic particles due to the temperature drop is sufficiently small in the transition region because $\mathit{\Delta} \rho^{}_e/\rho^{}_e \sim m^{}_e\,\mathit{\Delta} T/T^2 \ll 1$ for small $\mathit{\Delta} T$.